 Final Changes to IPF Payments

 CMS finalized the following updates to the prospective payment rates, outlier threshold, and wage index for the IPF PPS.

 Other Notable Updates

-The overall economic impact of the final FY 2022 changes equates to an $80 million increase in payments from FY 2021.
+The overall economic impact of the finalized FY 2023 changes results in an estimated increase in payments of $90 million from FY 2022.

 Providers need to review whether the appropriate IPF rates have been loaded into their patient accounting system used to bill Medicare on or after October 1, 2021.

 Once these revised rates are incorporated, it’s important to validate that the rates are calculating appropriately.

 This can be accomplished by pulling a paid claim and running it through the IPF pricer tool that can be found on the CMS website.

 We’re Here to Help

 For more information about the final rule and potential implications for your organization, contact your Moss Adams professional.